evopixelro/evopixel-launcher-core/README.md

 * Node.js 16 (minimum)

-helios-core will always use the same minimum node version as Helios Launcher.
+evopixel-launcher-core will always use the same minimum node version as EvoPixel Launcher.

 ## Auth